PR1YAM9/ntccProject/README.md

   2. Install the required dependencies by running npm install in the project directory.
   3. Set up the necessary environment variables for the Leap AI API credentials.
   4. Start the development server by running npm start.
-Access the website through the provided URL.
+You can access the website through the URL.

 ## Features